michaelfranzl/rpi23-gen-image/README.md

 https://michaelfranzl.com/2016/11/10/reading-cpu-temperature-raspberry-pi-mainline-linux-kernel/

-With a **RPi3**, you may discover that it is booting, but that support by the Linux kernel doesn't seem to be complete.
-My tests showed that it will at least boot and enable the ethernet interface.
-This may improve over time.

-If you want full support of hardware, consider switching to the official OS for the Raspberry called Raspbian.
+The newer **RPi3** (setting RPI_MODEL=3) is supported too.
+It will run the arm64 architecture of Debian, and a 64-bit kernel.
+The support of this board by the Linux kernel will very likely improve over time.

 In general, this script is EXPERIMENTAL.
 I do not provide ISO file system images.
+It is better to master the process rather than to rely on precompiled images.
+In this sense, use this project only for educational purposes.

 ## Setting up host environment